arcanis/virtjs/README.md

 ![](http://arcanis.github.io/virt.js/documents/assets/github-banner.png)

+> Virt.js is a library designed to easily emulate various architectures using a common Javascript API.
+These emulators can be plugged to multiple input and output devices.

-**Warning :** This library is still in a very early development phase.
+**Fair warning :** This library is still in a very early development phase.
 APIs may be subject to changes.
-Take a look in the [example](https://github.com/arcanis/Virt.js/tree/master/examples) directory to check how to use the current revision.
+Take a look in the [example](https://github.com/arcanis/Virt.js/tree/master/examples) directory to check how to use the current revision, and feel free to ask if you have any doubt.

 **Quick example :** The [Pokelib](https://github.com/arcanis/pokelib) is a library allowing to access a running Pokemon game using a simple Javascript API.
-Check out this [angular.js demo](http://arcanis.github.io/pokelib/example/)!
+Check out this [angular.js demo](http://arcanis.github.io/pokelib/example/), where angular data are directly providen by the Pokelib!

-> Virt.js is a library designed to easily emulate various architectures using a common Javascript API.
-These emulators can be plugged to multiple input and output devices.

 ## Why another emulation library ?